Housing Programs FAQ's

 Are inspections required?

 Yes.
 Inspections will be completed prior to the unit being placed under Housing Assistance Payment Contract and annually.
 For the annual inspection, the tenant will receive advanced notification of their scheduled inspection.
-A special inspection may be requested by tenants or landlords under different circumstances.
+A special inspection may be requested by tenants or owners under different circumstances.

 Do I have to be present when an inspection occurs?